Road Test: Collagen for post-partum hair loss

 Within two weeks of a daily cup, my knee pain had reduced significantly and bending down to pick things up no longer sent shooting pains into my kneecaps.
 I felt stronger, more stable and showed off with some poorly executed squats while holding my now 11kg baby.

 After four weeks I'd begun sprouting baby hairs - a very welcome bonus.
-My husband noted I was no longer clogging the shower drain either.
+My husband noted I was no longer clogging the shower drain either - both disgusting and wonderful news.

 The verdict